Policy Learning with Asymmetric Counterfactual Utilities: Policy learning with asymmetric counterfactual utilities

 Otherwise, if $u_g < u_l$, it is given by,

 \end{corollary}

-Corollary~\ref{cor:regret_nobody} shows that the form of the minimax regret policy depends on the direction of the asymmetry.
-To build intuition, consider the case where the treatment is costless, $c = 0$.
+Corollary~\ref{cor:regret_nobody} shows that the form of the minimax expected utility loss policy depends on the direction of the asymmetry.
+To build intuition, consider the case where the treatment is costless ($c = 0$).
 If $u_g > u_l$ --- so we would rather cause an undesirable outcome than to fail to prevent it --- then the minimax solution relative to the never-treat policy is the same as the optimal rule under a symmetric utility function: assign the treatment when the CATE is positive.
-In this case, the unit is more likely to be in the $(y_1,y_0) = (1,0)$ principal stratum than the $(y_1, y_0) = (0,1)$ stratum, and since $u_g > u_l$, it will be better to treat the unit than to not.
-Conversely, when the CATE is negative it may be possible that it is still better to treat the unit, but in the worst case it is not.
-In order to minimize the worst-case regret relative to never treating, the minimax policy does not treat.
+In this case, the unit is more likely to be in the $(y_1,y_0) = (1,0)$ stratum than the $(y_1, y_0) = (0,1)$ stratum, and since $u_g > u_l$, it will be better to treat the unit than to not.
+Conversely, when the CATE is negative it may still be better to treat the unit, but in the worst case it is not.
+To minimize the worst-case expected utility loss relative to never treating, the minimax loss policy does not treat.

-However, the minimax solution is different when $u_g < u_l$ --- i.e. when it is worse to cause an undesirable outcome than it is to fail to prevent it.
+However, the minimax solution is different when $u_g < u_l$ --- i.e., when it is worse to cause an undesirable outcome than to fail to prevent it.
 In this case, the oracle rule depends on the value of the classifier $\delta_+(x) = \bbone\{e_{00}(x) \leq e_{11}(x)\}$.
-If both potential outcomes are more likely to be zero than one, the probability that $Y(1)$ equals one must be higher than the probability that $Y(0)$ equals one by a factor of $\frac{u_l}{u_g} > 1$.
+If both potential outcomes are more likely to be zero than one, then the policy only treats if the probability that $Y(1)$ equals one is higher than the probability that $Y(0)$ equals one by a factor of $\frac{u_l}{u_g} > 1$.
 Comparing to the decision rule under the symmetric utility, we see that this raises the threshold for assigning the treatment.

 In contrast, if both potential outcomes are more likely to be one than zero, the threshold is raised by adding a constant cost $\frac{u_l - u_g}{u_l} > 0$, but the multiplicative factor on the probability that $Y(0)$ equals one is $\frac{u_g}{u_l} < 1$.
 Overall, this has the effect of creating a more cautious policy that provides the treatment less often.
-Finally, note that the weighting and cost functions depend on the classifier $\delta_+(\cdot)$; if we know it (or can estimate it well), then we can find the minimax policy relative to the never-treat policy $\pi^\mathbbm{O}$; we discuss this further in Section \ref{sec:emp_asymm} below.